JvanKatwijk/qt-dab/README.md

 The left column in the widget shows the transmitter whose TII data is strongest.
 New is the addition of a "compass" to show the direction from which the signal comes from the selected transmitter.

-If the DX mode is set - the button on the bottom line of the mainwidget -, Qt-DAB-6.9 will save the transmitters that are identified in a text file.
-By default files are placed in a folder (directory)  *Qt-DAB-files*, a folder that is to be found in the user's home folder.

 ![6.8](/res/read_me/QTmap.png?raw=true)